tsinis/sealed_world/packages/world_countries/README.md

 Then you can also extract this delegate data from the context via `context.maybeLocale` getter, in any place of your app (from a `BuildContext`).

-Also, you can force pickers to use specific locale instead, by providing translation parameter to it (for example, `translation: IsoLocale(LangEng())`, will show names in English).
+Also, you can force pickers to use specific locale instead, by providing translation parameter to it (for example, `translation: IsoLocale.withTranslationsCache(LangEng())`, will show names in English).

 > Package also provides access to `TypedLocale` and `IsoLocale` classes that allows you to work with a type-safe versions of default [Locale](https://api.flutter.dev/flutter/dart-ui/Locale-class.html).
 You can also utilize them in `translation()` and `maybeTranslation()` methods (you can use with country/currency/language data).